rhiza-fr/ollama-think/README.md

 The `think` parameter tells ollama to enable thinking for models that support this.
 For other models that use non-standard ways of enabling thinking we do the neccesary.
 [Why hack?](why_hack.md) Default config: [src/ollama_think/config.yaml](src/ollama_think/config.yaml) Results: [model_capabilities.md](model_capabilities.md)

 Some models will think, even without 'enabling' thinking.
-This output is separated out of the `content` into `thinking`
+This output is separated out of the `content` into `thinking`.

 Note: Not all models officially or unofficially support thinking.
 They will throw a `400` error if you try to enable thinking.